Chuseok: Origins

 According to popular belief, Chuseok originates from gabae (가배; 嘉俳; 嘉排).
-Gabae started during the reign of the third king of the kingdom of Silla (57 BC - 935 AD), when it was a month-long weaving contest between two teams.
+Gabae started during the reign of the third king of the kingdom of Silla (57 BC – AD 935), when it was a month-long weaving contest between two teams.
 On the day of Gabae, the team that had woven more cloth won and would be treated to a feast by the losing team.
 It is believed that weaving competitions, archery competitions, and martial arts demonstrations were held as part of the festivities.

 Many scholars also believe Chuseok may originate from ancient shamanistic celebrations of the harvest moon.
 New harvests are offered to local deities and ancestors, which means Chuseok may have originated as a worship ritual.
 In some areas, if there is no harvest, worship rituals are postponed, or in areas with no annual harvest, Chuseok is not celebrated.

 Traditional customs

 In contemporary South Korea, on Chuseok, masses of people travel from large cities to their hometowns to pay respect to the spirits of their ancestors.
 Chuseok celebrates the bountiful harvest and strives for the next year to be better than the last.
 People perform ancestral worship rituals early in the morning.
 Then, they visit the tombs of their immediate ancestors to trim plants, clean the area around the tomb, and offer food, drink, and crops to their ancestors.
 The rest of the day is spent playing folk games and bonding with the family members.
-South Koreans consider autumn the best season of the year due to clear skies, cool winds, and it is the perfect harvesting weather.
 Harvest crops are attributed to the blessing of ancestors.
-Chuseok is commonly incorrectly translated as "Korean Thanksgiving" in American English despite the holidays being vastly different in origin and celebration.
+Chuseok is commonly translated as "Korean Thanksgiving" in American English despite the holidays being vastly different in origin and celebration.
 Although most South Koreans visit their families and ancestral homes, there are festivities held at the National Folk Museum of Korea.
 Many places are closed during this national holiday, including banks, schools, post offices, governmental departments, and stores.
 Airline tickets to South Korea around the festival are usually sold out three months in advance and roads and hotels are overcrowded.